RESPECT is growing everyday, everywhere!

 - Non-refugee Student Entries

-All entries must be postmarked no later than April 1, 2010.
-Entries postmarked after April 1, 2010 will NOT be accepted.
-Winners will be announced in the first few weeks of June, 2010.
+All entries must be postmarked no later than April 1, 2012.
+Entries postmarked after April 1, 2012 will NOT be accepted.
+Winners will be announced some time in June or July, 2012.

 How To Enter

 Note: Please type or print your information clearly on the entry form.
 Securely attach the entry form to the back of the entry.
 Also, write the name of the entrant on the back of the entry in case the entry form comes loose.
 Illegible entries will be disqualified.
-This information will be reproduced exactly as submitted if you are selected as a winner.
+This information will be reproduced exactly as submitted for selected entries.

 There is NO entry fee for the contest.
 However, postage is the responsibility of the organization of the student(s) entering the contest.
 RESPECT will NOT accept postage due packages.